Available every Monday & Friday

 - Small group day trips allow more interaction with your tour guide and fellow customers, with access to destinations impossible by large coach!

-We leave London behind and head west to the rolling chalk hills of the ancient Kingdom of Wessex, (starting from February 2017) we will be beginning the tour by travelling down to it's former capital, Winchester, set amongst the water meadows of the River Itchen.
+We leave London behind and head west to the rolling chalk hills of the ancient Kingdom of Wessex.
+It is here we begin our tour by travelling down to it's former capital, Winchester, set amongst the water meadows of the River Itchen.
 We arrive at the Great Hall, one of the remaining structures left of Winchester Castle.
 The hall was built between 1222 and 1235 and on display is what many people believed to be King Arthur's original Round Table.
 In medieval times, the writer and author of le Morte D'Arthur, Sir Thomas Mallory swore by it's authenticity and identified Winchester as being the site of King Arthur's Camelot.
 The round table may indeed be much later of origin, but it's purpose and manufacture is still a mystery.
-Come with us as we expore the Great Hall and castle remains and browse around the gift shop which specialises in Arthurian gifts and souvenirs.
+Come with us as we explore the Great Hall and Castle remains and browse around the gift shop which specialises in Arthurian gifts and souvenirs.

 We then travel via beautiful villages of thatched cottages over to windswept Salisbury Plain where the great, mysterious Neolithic circle of Stonehenge stands high on the horizon.
 Our guided tour here will give you a chance to learn more about this monument, of its builders and those that worshipped there.
 There are many unanswered questions and many more theories and ideas that are open to debate, your guide will explain what is known and what may never be known and then leave you to explore and ponder its awe inspiring presence.
 The complex also boasts a heritage museum, gift shop and a cafe for lunch.